 You can´t force another person to learn.
 Well, you can, but things thought by brute force very seldom leads to anything good, at least not in the long run.
 It for instance rarely leads to innovative ideas.
 This post is about how to use that observation when choosing what digital technologies to use for e-learning.

-We all know; people that are extremely motivated themselves rarely need a teacher.
+People that are extremely motivated themselves rarely need an educator.
 Good for them: formal education not needed.
 They find their own way of learning, not the least via the web.

-In the other spectrum of motivation, we find people that are not interest in learning.
+In the other spectrum of motivation, we find people that are seriously not interest in learning.
 How to convince them?
-You can’t.
-The only thing you can do is to try to help them to find motivation.
+Well, the thing is, we can’t.
+The only thing we can do is to try hard to help them to find motivation.
 Or, just let them be.

 Some years ago, I got seated beside a pretty unusual person at a dinner party.
-I asked him shorty about something when we got seated, but then he directly told me about his hobby; he was a collector of old “Pez-dispensers”, see picture.
+I asked him shorty about something when we got seated…but then, he directly told me about his hobby…

 Pez was/is a kind of candy you might remember.
 Launched in Austria already 1927.
 Today globally well-known.
 70 million dispensers and 5 billion candies sold annually.